BFM Times

 To be honest, that change makes sense, since AI is now more than just a field of study.
 People use it on a daily basis.

-These AI books are more practical.
-They teach you workflows, applications, and scenarios.
+These AI books take a more practical approach, focusing on workflows, real-world applications, and everyday use cases.
 For most individuals, it is through the practicality of things that the joy of learning comes alive once more.

 So, Which AI Book Should You Actually Start With?